Shene's

 The

-main room, containing about 80 tanks, is a 13'X12' corner of the basement where
+main room, containined about 80 tanks, is a 13'X12' corner of

-my furnace is located.
-The room has most of my breeding tanks, fry tanks and RO
+the basement where my furnace is located.
+The room held most of

-water supply.
-Initially I had to add an air conditioner to cool the room for some
+had to add an air conditioner to cool the room for some of the

-again.
 The second room

 (Laundry Room) has one long wall of 20 gal tanks for raising fry and keeping larger

-killifish .
-The third room, formerly
+The third room, formerly a garage

-the summer for cold water species and contains 50 tanks.
-It is plumbed with
+in the summer for cold water species and contained 50 tanks.

-RO, but I am using a container for interim storage to let the water cool off.
-At
+It is plumbed with RO, but I am using a container for interim storage

-last I have an array of tanks with a face on view and at viewing height!
+with a face on view and at viewing height!
+Currently

 My Background